 The MSU Museum: The museum offers anthropological, biological, geological, and historical displays for members of the University and the public.
-Located across from the Library on East Circle Drive, it is open from 9 a.m. to 5 p.m. during the week; until 9 p.m. on Thursday; and 10 a.m. to 5 p.m. on Saturday and 1 to 5 p.m. on Sunday, except Saturdays of home football games when it is open from 9 a.m. to 1 p.m.
+Located across from the Library on East Circle Drive, it is open from 9 a.m. to 5 p.m. during the week; until 9 p.m. on Thursday; and 10 a.m. to 5 p.m. on Saturday and 1 to 5 p.m. on Sunday.
 Call 355-2370 for information.

-Planetarium: Public presentations are offered in the Sky Theater on Fridays and Saturdays at 8 p.m., Sundays at 2:30 p.m. and 4 p.m., and on special occasions.
+Planetarium: Public presentations are offered in the Sky Theater on Friday and Saturday evenings and Sunday afternoons, and on special occasions.
 Admission is \$3.00 for adults, \$2.50 for students and senior citizens, and \$2.00 for those 12 or under.
 A free exhibit hall is open from 8:30 a.m. to noon and 1 to 4:30 p.m. on weekdays.
 Located between Shaw Hall and the Chemistry Building.
 For current show information call 355-4672.
 For current information on the night sky, call 332-STAR.